cahute/cahute/docs/headers/cahute/link.rst

     * ``CAHUTE_SERIAL_RTS_*`` (RTS hardware control).

     :param link: Generic link to set the serial parameters to.
-    :param flags: Flags to set to the link medium.
+    :param flags: Flags to set to the link transport.
-    :param speed: Speed to set to the link medium.
+    :param speed: Speed to set to the link transport.
     :return: Error, or :c:macro:`CAHUTE_OK`.

 Device metadata access related function declarations